 All the hyperactivity being displayed by Horev and those who support his approach is intended only to divert attention from what has not yet been revealed: the security blunders and their cover-ups.

 On 2 October 2009, The Washington Times reported that Obama agreed to keep Israel’s nukes ‘secret’ and reaffirmed a 4-decade-old understanding that has allowed Israel to keep a nuclear arsenal without opening it to international inspections.

-I saw Vanunu last a week before last Thanksgiving.
+I saw Vanunu for the last time a week before Thanksgiving.

 He told me a reporter from CNN had recently asked him for an interview but Vanunu told him, “No, everything is already on the Internet.”